Tara Masters

 In his spare time he enjoys autocrossing, playing softball, and reading sci-fi or anything entertaining.
 He spends a lot of time training his two German Shepherds.

-Charles webster
+charles webster

 field inspector